JvPelai/rooming-list-management-ui/README.md

 Change the variable `REACT_APP_API_TOKEN` in the `.env` with the jwt_token from the api response.

+Change the variable in the `docker-compose.yml` file as well if you want to run it with docker.

 ### `npm start`

+OR, if you want to run with docker:

+### `docker-compose up --build`

 Runs the app in the development mode.\
 Open [http://localhost:4000](http://localhost:4000) to view it in the browser.